THE ETIQUETTE OF BOWLS

 • Be ready to play when your turn arrives.
 Have your bowl in hand and advance to the mat as soon as possible - this avoids lost time and ensures continuous play.

-• At the other end of the rink, players should be behind the head and avoid noise and movement that could distract the player at either other end when they are delivering their bowls.
+• At the other end of the rink, all players (with the exception of those actuallly playing) should be on the bank and should avoid any noise or movement that could distract the player at either other end when they are delivering their bowls.

 • Make sure the correct skip’s bowl is placed on the mat at the time of changeover.